talamus/ad-hoc-minecraft-server/README.md

 (You may want to edit the `server.properties` and `whitelist.json` sections of the script first.)

-To update the server just delete the old
+To update the server just delete the old `server.jar` file.